 Help improve Chrome’s features and performance: I generally like to share data that helps make software and services better, as long as my data is anonymized.
 You may choose to disable if you’d rather not send your data (even anonymized data) to Google.
 Google says, “These statistics do not include any personal information.
 Crash reports contain system information gathered at the time of the crash, and may contain web page URLs or personal information depending on what was happening at the time of the crash. … no information can be inferred about any particular user’s activity.

 Make searches and browsing better: I recommend disabling to share less data with Google.
-Google says, “… usage statistics include information about the web pages you visit and your usage of them … The usage statistics are not tied to your Google account. … Externally published reports are conducted in highly aggregated manner to not reveal individual user’s identity.”
+Google says, “… usage statistics include information about the web pages you visit and your usage of them … The usage statistics are not tied to your Google account. … Externally published reports are conducted in a highly aggregated manner to not reveal an individual user’s identity.”

 Passwords: I recommend disabling Offer to save passwords and Auto Sign-in.
 I recommend using a password manager such as LastPass instead.